As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 Green glue is one of the best options when dealing with airborne sounds, and might not have the same effects with structure-borne sounds.
-The compound alone might not be enough to deal with impact noises; however, it can provide you a tremendous soundproof experience when combined with other materials.
+The compound alone might not be enough to deal with impact noises; however, it can provide you with a tremendous soundproof experience when combined with other materials.

 Using these compounds is something you don’t want to ignore.
 When adding additional layers of drywall to your ceiling or wall, you might as well add Green Glue in between, to add an extra layer of insulation.
-You will undoubtedly notice a difference with the amount of impact noises you will experience afterward.
+You will undoubtedly notice a difference in the amount of impact noises you will experience afterward.
 Green Glue is also a great option because it’s affordable for most individuals.

 4. Soundproof the floor (and ceiling)